input-output-hk/partner-chains/docs/developer-guides/native-token-migration-guide.md

 5. Perform runtime upgrade.
 After this step _no further native token movement will be observed, even if performed on the main chain_.

+---
+**NOTE**

-_Important_: To support syncing and validating historical blocks, the data source and inherent data provider can not be removed from the node.
+To support syncing and validating historical blocks, the data source and inherent data provider *must* not be removed from the node.

+---